Gnus Home

 mm-inline-text-html-with-images

-Some HTML mails might have the trick of spammers using `<img>' tags.
+Some HTML mails might have the trick of spammers using ‘<img>’ tags.
 It is likely to be intended to verify whether you have read the mail.
-You can prevent your personal informations from leaking by setting this option to nil (which is the default).
-It is currently ignored by Emacs/w3.
+You can prevent your personal information from leaking by setting this option to nil (which is the default).
 For emacs-w3m, you may use the command t on the image anchor to show an image even if it is nil.(2)

 mm-w3m-safe-url-regexp

-A regular expression that matches safe URL names, i.e. URLs that are unlikely to leak personal information when rendering HTML email (the default value is `\\`cid:').
+A regular expression that matches safe URL names, i.e., URLs that are unlikely to leak personal information when rendering HTML email (the default value is ‘\\`cid:’).
 If nil consider all URLs safe.
+In Gnus, this will be overridden according to the value of the variable gnus-safe-html-newsgroups, See (gnus)Various Various section ‘Various Various’ in Gnus Manual.

 mm-inline-text-html-with-w3m-keymap